Fall 2010 Semester Program with Nazareth College of

 To help students to adjust to the new situation STUDIENFORUM BERLIN

-component.
-Here students will become acquainted with each other and with the academic and administrative
+students will become acquainted with each other and with the academic

-coordinator.
-The participants will get an overview on the
+The participants will get an overview on the recources, facilities and

 Orientation will also help each student to learn about the program